 Deselect all items currently selected on the canvas.

-Cricut’s cloud based software for designing and making your projects.
+Cricut’s cloud-based software for designing and doing your projects.

 Download it at https://design.cricut.com/

 Draw lines or Writing style will be the line-type when using a pen to write

 Clone and duplicate any image on the screen.

 The edit function allows you to cut, copy and paste any object on the canvas.

 Filling an image means a pattern or printed color is placed inside an image present on the canvas.